SpongePowered/SpongeDocs/source/about/introduction.rst

 (2) **SpongeVanilla**, a stand-alone implementation of the Sponge API, running on top of the vanilla Minecraft server.
     (SpongeVanilla was formerly known as Granite, until the development teams merged).

-Players on servers running Sponge or SpongeVanilla do not need to install any client-side mods.
+Players on servers running SpongeForge or SpongeVanilla do not need to install any client-side mods.
 They are able to join servers running Sponge using the vanilla Minecraft client provided by Mojang.

 The Sponge API is not tied to any platform.
 This means that server owners can run Sponge plugins on any official